michaelkpfeifer/michaelkpfeifer.github.io/_posts/2023-12-29-creating-non-exisiting-dates.markdown

 since dates and time stamps are created by creating the corresoponding representation without the help of any constructor functions.

+# JavaScript

+JavaScript does not distinguish between dates and times.
+The JavaScript `Date` object represents a single moment in time.
+Internally, it stores milliseconds since 1 January 1970 UTC.

+`Date` objects can be created by passing year, month, and day into the `Date` constructor.
+Months are counted from 0, so 0 represents January and 11 represents December.

+{% highlight js %}
+  // new Date with valid input
+  const date = new Date(2021, 0, 15);

+  // "console.log(date.toDateString());" prints "Fri Jan 15 2021"

+  // new Date with invalid input const date = new Date(2021, 1, 30);

+  // "console.log(date.toDateString());" prints "Tue Mar 02 2021"
+{% endhighlight %}

+Since JavaScript does not distinguish between dates and times, it would be very surprising to see a different behavior when passing in hour, minutes, and seconds in addition to year, month, and day.

+Note that the examples below use `Date.UTC()` method to compute the number of milliseconds since January 1, 1970, 00:00:00 UTC.
+This number is then then be passed into the `Date` constructor.

+{% highlight js %}
+// new Date with valid input
+const date = new Date(Date.UTC(2021, 0, 15, 8, 0, 0));

+// "console.log(date.toISOString());" prints 2021-01-15T08:00:00.000Z

+// new Date with invalid input const date = new Date(Date.UTC(2021, 1, 30, 8, 0, 0));

+// "console.log(date.toisostring());" prints 2021-03-02t08:00:00.000z
+{% endhighlight %}

+Apparently, JavaScript wants to spare its users from negative experiences in the browser.

 # Summary

 The following table is a collection of the results.